askomics/flaskomics/docs/query.md

     It's currently the only way to query on the **lack** of relation between entities.
     Such as: *List all entities A who are **not linked** with any instance of entity B*

-!!! info
+!!! note "Info"
     To add a minus node on the relation between entities A and B

     - Entity A is currently selected
     - Right-clicking on entity B and selecting "MINUS" add a new node to the graph
     - Entity B is instanciated and linked to the new minus node
-    - The sparql query is now: *List all instances of entity A, but remove all instances linked to entity B*
+    - The query is now: *List all instances of entity A, without instances linked to entity B*

 The SPARQL query *"under the hood"* will look like this: